-Keepa Vents remove heat and moisture from the attic extending roof membrane life
+Miami-Dade County Approved Keepa Roof Vents remove heat and moisture from the attic extending roof membrane life

-The Keepa Attic Vent is built for Flat Roof Ventilation.
+The Keepa Attic Vent is for Flat Roof Ventilation.
 Flat roof ventilation is a roof pitch that is 2/12 or less.
 This attic vent removes excess moisture from the attic during the winter and heat during the summer.
 As a result, this will extend the life of the roof membrane.
-The Keepa Attic Vent can be used as a two-way vent.
-In other words, this vent can be used an exhaust vent or as an intake vent for ventilating attics and or plenums.
-It comes with a standard flat flange that can be mounted directly on to the roof.
+The Keepa Attic Vent can work as a two-way vent.
+In other words, this vent can work as an exhaust vent or as an intake vent for ventilating attics and or plenums.
+It comes with a standard flat flange that can be mounted directly onto the roof.
 However, it can be made with a curb mount flange in order for it to be installed onto a roof curb.
-Keepa Attic Vents can also be manufactured with tailpipe adapters if the vent is needed to connect to duct work.
+These roof vents can also be manufactured with tailpipe adapters if the vent is needed to connect to ductwork.

 The Keepa Attic Vent has an aerodynamic round design that is available in diameters 3 to 12 inches.
-3 inch attic vents come with a 7 inch tall collar while sizes 4" though 12" diameters come with an 11 inch tall collar.
+3 inch attic vents come with a 7 inch tall collar while the 4 inch through 12 inch diameters come with an 11 inch tall collar.
 The 11 inch collars are rated for all climate zones.

 Net Free Area